 This exercise is meant to build core muscles.
 First, lie on the floor on your back.
 Then, lift your torso and legs at the same time and meet them in the middle, creating a “V” shape with your body.
 When lowering your legs back down, don’t let them fall to the floor; instead, hold them slightly above the ground before lifting them back up again.

 Strength is a major aspect of any type of gymnastics.
 To perform the skills they do, almost every part of a gymnasts body needs to be conditioned and powerful.
 In practice, gymnasts will do conditioning to build strength as well as practice skills.
 Below are some common strength-building exercises

-- Pull ups and Chin Ups: These exercises are key to any sort of arm training across many sports.
-Gymnasts can do pull ups and chin up on specific bars, or on the actually uneven and horizontal bars.
-This exercise not only works the arms, but can improve grip strength as well and gymnasts hold onto the bar.
+These exercises are key to any sort of arm training across many sports.
+Gymnasts can do pull-ups and chin-ups on specific bars, or on the actually uneven and horizontal bars.
+This exercise not only works the arms, but can improve grip strength as well through gymnasts holding onto the bar.